whitchapman/SpotifyPuzzles/2013/ReversedBinary/README.md

 C++
 ---

 The C++ solution consists of two iterations:  the first to find the highest order bit, and the second to sum the result.
 It runs in 2 * log (input).
+Spotify Status: Accepted

 Compile:
 g++ binary_reverse.cpp -o binary_reverse.exe